gaearon/whatthefuck.is/posts/memoization.md

 showWeatherReport(); // Uses the calculated result
 ```

 That’s what memoization is.
 When we say a function is “memoized”, it doesn’t mean we do something special to it from the JavaScript language perspective.
-It only means that we avoid calling it unnecessarily if we know its result wouldn’t change.
+It only means that we avoid calling it unnecessarily if we know its result won’t change.

 ---